abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 Natural transformations again
 ===

+Now that we saw the definition of natural transformations, it is time to see the definition of natural transformations (and if you feel that the quality of the humour in this book is deteoriating, that's only because *things are getting serious*).

 I am sure that once you saw one definition of a natural transformation, you just cannot get enough of them.
 So let's work out one more.
 Let's start with our two functors.